RossEpsteinKY/ScammerHarasser/README.md

 # ScammerHarasser
 A simple program I wrote to harass scammers with Twilio Call Service.
 I got very sick of scammers calling me about "My windows computer" or telling me that they were my grandson and needed money to "Get home".
-So I wrote a worte a program using Twilio's Python interface that allows you to infinitely call a number.
+So I wrote a simple program using Twilio's Python interface that allows you to infinitely call a number.

 Idea and basic code outline for placing calls came from a python twilio interfacing tutorial.